kalrnlo/luauberries/docs/retryer.md

 ### `exp`

-Retrys a funtion using [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) x times, based on how many retrys its alowed to make.
+Retries a funtion using [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) x times, based on how many retrys its allowed to make.
 Same as [`delay`](#delay), except that its second arg is the exponent with the third being `max_attempts`

 ```luau
 local DataStoreService = game:GetService("DataStoreService")